 The Federal Risk and Authorization Management Program (FedRAMP®) was established in 2011 to provide a cost-effective, risk-based approach for the adoption and use of cloud services by the federal government.
 FedRAMP empowers agencies to use modern cloud technologies, with an emphasis on security and protection of federal information.
+In December 2022, the FedRAMP Authorization Act was signed as part of the FY23 National Defense Authorization Act (NDAA).
+The Act codifies the FedRAMP program as the authoritative standardized approach to security assessment and authorization for cloud computing products and services that process unclassified federal information.

 - Reduces duplicative efforts, inconsistencies, and cost inefficiencies.